sasjs/cli.sasjs.io/docs/faq.md

 ## What is the difference between local and global targets?

-A target is a set of attributes (eg server URL, SAS Folder location) to which a project will be deployed, or some code executed.
-When running locally, inside a project (eg a GIT repository) these attributes are taken from the `sasjsconfig.json` file, whilst any authorisation attributes are retrieved from the `.env.$(targetname)` file (where they are typically `.gitignore`'d for security).
+A target is a set of attributes (eg `serverUrl`, `serverType`, `appLoc`) to which a project will be deployed, or some code executed.
+When running **locally**, inside a project (eg a GIT repository) these attributes are taken from the `sasjs/sasjsconfig.json` file.
+By contrast, any (sensitive) authorisation attributes are retrieved from the `.env.$(targetname)` file, which is typically `.gitignore`'d for security.

-When running outside of a project, the attributes are taken from the global `~/.sasjsrc` file in the user home directory.
-In this case, the authorisation details are also stored in the same file (authConfig).
+When running **outside** of a project, the attributes are taken from the global `~/.sasjsrc` file in the user home directory.
+In this case, authorisation details are also stored in the same file (authConfig).

 The `sasjs` command will "discover" if it is inside a local project by the presence of a `sasjs/sasjsconfig.json` file in the current, or any of the parent directories.
 If not found, then the `~/.sasjsrc` file will be searched instead.